DAIRLab/dairlib/README.md

 a) In `dairlib/install`, run the appropriate `install_prereqs_xxx.sh`.
 This is untested on mac, and has not been tested to get every dependency for a fresh install.

 b) Download a source copy of drake, and install pre-requisites as described here: http://drake.mit.edu/from_source.html.
+Drake dependencies can change without notice.
+For full compatiability, you may need to checkout the drake commit which is pegged in WORKSPACE to install the correct dependencies.
 There is no need to build Drake itself.
 Proceed only until you have run the Drake setup script.

 bazel will automatically download the pegged revision, specified in the WORKSPACE file. dairlib developers hope to keep this pegged revision current, and ensure that the pegged version will always work with a specific version of dairlib.

 This option is recommended for users who are not currently editing any source code in Drake itself.

 #### Option 2: source install of Drake
-Complete both steps (a) and (b) above.
+Complete both steps (a) and (b) above by running the drake install script afterthe dairlib install script, you are capturing any dependency changes between the pegged revision and the current Drake master, while still getting any aditional dairlib dependencies we may add.
+Again, there is no need to build Drake.
 Next, to tell dairlib to use your local install, set the environment variable `DAIRLIB_LOCAL_DRAKE_PATH`, e.g.
 ```
 export DAIRLIB_LOCAL_DRAKE_PATH=/home/user/my-workspace/drake
 ```